Grey teal: Predators, parasites, and diseases

+Relationship with humans

 Game season and conservation status

 The grey teal, Anas gracilis, is fully protected in New Zealand.
 The population was estimated at 20,000 birds in 1976 and has increased to 50,000 in 2005.
 In 2014 there were about 120,000 grey teal in New Zealand and over 1 million in the world.
 Considering that now the grey teal is a common bird in the island, the government considered adding the duck to the game bird list when the Wildlife Act was reviewed in 2010.
 However it did not occur and the bird kept its conservation status.
-According to John Dyer, northern Wildlife Manager, Auckland Waikato Fish and Game Council, this decision caused some troubles between the Department of Conservation and the hunters that felt “misled for decades”.
+According to John Dyer, northern Wildlife Manager, Auckland Waikato Fish and Game Council, this decision caused some troubles between the Department of Conservation and the hunters that felt "misled for decades".
 Indeed, along with the conservation status come penalties if one kills the bird.
 Yet, it is difficult for hunters not to shoot grey teal as it is numerous and often be seen flying among huge flocks of game ducks.
 At least 6% of the grey teal population is shot during the hunting season.

 On the contrary, in Australia the grey teal is one of the most common birds shot during the hunting season.
 For instance, in 2014, in the state of Victoria the hunting season lasted 3 months – while it only lasts 5 weeks in New Zealand – and hunters could shoot up to 10 grey teal daily.
+A survey conducted in Victoria on hunting grey teal revealed a significant number of injured birds.
+Some of these birds survive, while others suffer before eventually dying.
+Approximately 26% of the shot grey teal are either wounded or mutilated.
+Of these, 12% will be wounded and survive, whereas between 14% and 33% will be mutilated.